thegooddocsproject/templates/base/base-theory.md

 {Tip:

 It isn’t sufficient to simply define best practices for a `doctype`.
-You need to provide compelling evidence as to why this is the best approach.
+You should provide compelling evidence as to why this is the best approach.
 If there isn't any research, then say so, provide your own recommendations, and explain why you think they are the best approach.

 "Do the hard work to make it simple."
 [UK Open Government Design Principle](https://www.gov.uk/guidance/government-design-principles#do-the-hard-work-to-make-it-simple)

+}

 This section should summarize competing approaches and explain why you took the chosen approach.
 * It might also suggest situations where a docset owner would select a different approach.